AN UNFORGETTABLE experience

 The mechanics of a total solar eclipse

 There are four types of solar eclipses: total, annular, partial and hybrid depending on the particular view and location.
-Solar eclipses happen when the Earth, moon and sun align across the same vertical plane, with the moon passing between the Earth and the sun, partially or completely covering it.
+When the Earth, moon and sun align across the same vertical plane, that’s when a total solar eclipse happens!
+With the moon passing between Earth and the sun, partially or completely covering it.

-Total solar eclipses are considered a ‘happy accident of nature’ due to the small slither of the world that is privy to witness one when it occurs, approximately every 18 months.
+Total solar eclipses are considered a ‘happy accident of nature’ and a only small slither of the world is privy to witness it’s occurrence approximately every 18 months.
 During a total solar eclipse, the moon casts its umbra upon the Earth’s surface.
-If you are fortunate enough to be positioned in the direct path of the umbra you will have the opportunity to see the sun’s disk diminish into a crescent as the moon’s dark shadow rushes toward them across the landscape.
+You’ll have the opportunity to see the sun’s disk diminish into a crescent as the moon’s dark shadow rushes toward them across the landscape; if you’re fortunate enough to be close in the direct path of the umbra!

-Total eclipses are such a rare sighting because ‘totality’ — when the sun appears totally hidden by the moon — only exists along a narrow path of the Earth’s surface, as opposed to partial eclipses which can be viewed across a much wider region.
+They are such a rare sighting; the ‘totality’ of the eclipse happens when the sun appears completely hidden by the moon.
+They only exist along a narrow path of the Earth’s surface, as opposed to partial eclipses, which can be viewed across a wider region.
 The 2019 total eclipse will be visible only within a set area in Chile, Argentina, Pitcairn Islands and French Polynesia.

-If the lure of the mysterious moon and stars wasn’t enough and you weren’t already sold on this alluring country, the Elqui Valley is also home to one of Chile’s premier wine region’s and famous for the traditional Chilean tipple Pisco.
+If the lure of the mysterious galaxy isn’t enough, and we haven’t convinced you to visit as yet – Elqui Valley is home to one of Chile’s premier wine regions too.
+Especially famous for the traditional Chilean tipple Pisco.